It’s said the 2010 World Cup final was won on the playing fields of La Masia.

 Senior Caps: 8

 It’s a case of what could have been regarding Marco van Ginkel who promised so much before troublesome injuries, mainly concerning the knee, became a fixture in his career.
 Described as a ‘modern midfielder’ at boyhood club Vitesse, where he drew favourable comparisons with Bastian Schweinsteiger, the native of Amersfoort caught the eye of Chelsea but it proved to be too much, too soon and to date he’s only made four appearances for the Blues totalling 91 minutes.
 Van Ginkel is nonetheless a member of their ‘loan army’ having spent time at Stoke and Milan since joining as soon as the 2013 U21 Euros ended.
-But it hasn’t been all doom and gloom as Van Ginkel lifted two Eredivisie shields (in 2015/16 and 2017/18) whilst representing PSV where he’s currently stationed until this summer.
+But it hasn’t been all doom and gloom as Van Ginkel lifted two Eredivisie shields (in 2015/16 and 2017/18) whilst representing PSV where he’s now permanently stationed after ending his association with the Blues this summer.

 RW: Georginio Wijnaldum

 Looking at where Georginio Wijnaldum was fielded against Germany back then and his usual position today, for both club and country, only goes to show what a truly versatile footballer the Rotterdammer is.
 After controversially leaving Feyenoord to join PSV, where he celebrated league title success, the sky seemed to be the limit.
 Newcastle United signed the midfielder on 2015 but the chemistry was never there and, following their Premier League promotion a year later, Jurgen Klopp and Liverpool offered him a second crack in England’s top flight and he’s not looked back whatsoever.
 Over the following seasons, Wijnaldum became an instrumental part in the Reds winning a sixth European Cup and first domestic championship since 1990.
-He’s also one of the first names on De Boer’s international team sheet.
+He’s now set to embark on a new journey with Paris Saint-Germain.

 AM: Adam Maher